 - to increase the area of native woodland and purpose-designed recreational and amenity forests;

-- to improve water quality through the planting of protection woodland;
+- and to improve water quality through the planting of protection woodland.

 This will be achieved through the provision of financial support for the establishment and maintenance of new forests and woodlands - which can be native woodlands or coniferous forests.
-Planting will be done in sustainable manner contributing towards the EU’s priority for “restoring, preserving and enhancing ecosystems related to agriculture and forestry”.
+Planting will be carried out in a sustainable manner contributing towards the EU’s priority for “restoring, preserving and enhancing ecosystems related to agriculture and forestry”.

 Forestry Establishment Grant & Premiums